 Assisted Living 101

-If you don’t work in the senior housing industry, it can be very confusing when trying to find an assisted living or other type of facility.
+If you don’t work in the senior housing industry, it can be very confusing when trying to find an assisted living (AL) or other type of facility.

 The industry has evolved over the years, and there are tons of variations on senior living or assisted living concepts.
 This can make the search for housing especially difficult when your family doesn’t understand the differences between each.
 Let us help make this is a bit easier to digest!